openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 ### Credential Offer

-The following additional claims are defined for this Credential format.

-* `credential_definition`: REQUIRED.
-JSON object containing the detailed description of the credential type.
-It MUST contain at least `vct` property as defined in (#server_metadata_vc_sd-jwt).

 The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `vc+sd-jwt`.

 <{{examples/credential_offer_sd_jwt_vc.json}}